ABUCKY0/heliohost-discord-bot/README.md

-# Tags Bot
+# HelioHost Bot

-A Tags bot created for the non-profit, [HelioNetworks](https://github.com/helionetworks), who created and runs [HelioHost](https://heliohost.org)
+A Tags bot created by @ABUCKY0 for the non-profit, [HelioNetworks](https://github.com/helionetworks), who created and runs [HelioHost](https://heliohost.org)

 # Setup